ajjackson/dotfiles/README.md

   I was using a fork to get around this but it was more trouble than it was worth; for now, we use the mainline stow again.

+  Since stow 2.4 this is fixed, once that has a chance to hit package managers maybe we can use it again :-D

 Containers
 ==========